 The Pantheon is a Catholic Church in Rome, Italy.
 It was a Roman temple commissioned by Marcus Agrippa before it was transformed into a church.

 The transformation, or rebuilding of the landmark, was under the supervision of the Roman emperor, Hadrian, around 120 AD.
 This rich history and its impressive architecture makes the Pantheon a top landmark in Europe.

-The Patheon is a must-visit landmark when you travel to Italy because it is one of the oldest and most prominent monuments in the country.
-When you visit, you will realize that the only source of light at the Pantheon is through the oculus.
+The Patheon is a must-visit landmark when you travel to Italy because it is one of the country's oldest and most prominent monuments.
+When you visit, you will realise that the only source of light at the Pantheon is through the oculus.
 This is a round opening at the top, allowing for sun rays and rainwater to pass through.